 Wondering what to look forward to on Walmart Marketplace?
 Merchants leveraging Walmart.com in their digital strategy are seeing a variety of unique benefits.

-third most popular shopping website in the US, falling only behind long-standing ecommerce giants, Amazon and eBay.
+Walmart’s marketplace is the third most popular shopping website in the US, falling only behind long-standing ecommerce giants, Amazon and eBay.
 With more than 100 million unique visitors per month, the channel presents a lucrative opportunity to get your products seen by a huge number of active, loyal shoppers.

 While some online marketplaces charge monthly or annual seller fees, Walmart does not.
 Unlike Amazon, listing products on Walmart is free of charge all the way up until a product is sold.
 This way, you’ll only need to pay a referral fee of around 15% once a product is sold.